Multisensory Learning Support and Assessment For Dyslexia in Croydon Park

 Diagnosing dyslexia in children often requires a minimum of 6 months of targeted instruction in reading skills.
 However, there is no prescribed time period for adults.

-Diagnosis of dyslexia in primary aged children usually occurs within the first two years of school, as this is the period when they begin learning to read.
-However, there are cases where children are diagnosed before they develop reading skills.
-Moreover, some individuals may not receive a diagnosis until adolescence or adulthood, as they may have successfully masked their symptoms during their earlier years.
+The typical timeframe for diagnosing dyslexia in primary aged children is within the first two years of school when they commence learning to read.
+However, there are cases where children are diagnosed prior to acquiring reading skills.
+Additionally, some individuals may not receive a diagnosis until adolescence or adulthood, as they may have adeptly masked their symptoms during their upbringing.

-Indicators of dyslexia may manifest as delayed speech, difficulty with word pronunciation, challenges in alphabet learning, struggles in writing their name, frequent reading errors, slow and monotonous reading, avoidance of reading activities, difficulty in understanding written text, and a limited vocabulary.
+Certain warning signs of dyslexia may include delayed speech, trouble pronouncing certain words, challenges in learning the alphabet, difficulty in writing their own name, frequent errors while reading, slow and expressionless reading, avoidance of reading tasks, struggles in comprehending written material, and a limited vocabulary.

 The Orton-Gillingham multisensory approach helps those with: ADD/ADHD (although not a formal learning disorder) Autism/ASD, Dysgraphia, Dyscalculia, Reading remediation (students without a learning disorder), Generalised learning disorders, Maths, and ESL.